akiljames83/October-Phone-API/README.md

 ## Examples:
 ### Working Querys:
-* 74970-MARIGNIER (however when EXPERDECO is included in query, there are no results, most likely due to lack of accents)
+* Experdéco
+* 74970-MARIGNIER
 * SA-LUBING-INTERNATIONAL&62840-SAILLY-SUR-LA-LYS
 * 301941407&SA-LUBING-INTERNATIONAL&62840-SAILLY-SUR-LA-LYS
-* ATMOSPHERE&07110-CHASSIERS

 ### Not working when SIREN added:
 * 308198449&ATMOSPHERE&07110-CHASSIERS

-### Not working due to insufficent information:
+### Not working due to insufficent information / Not found with google search:
+* EXPERDECO (however when EXPERDECO is included in query, there are no results, most likely due to lack of accents)
-* experdeco
+* ATMOSPHERE&07110-CHASSIERS
 * sa-lubing-international